yvettequinby/project-management-tool/README.md

 # project-management-tool
 This project is a fairly simple web-based project management tool.
 It's a sample project to demonstrate a full-stack of technologies.
+There are two folders.
+One contains the Spring Boot back-end.
+The other contains the React front-end client.

 ## Tech Stack
 * ReactJS and Redux front-end